 What’s a better day to look back on the years past than on your little one’s birthday?
 Typically, we’re so busy on the actual day.
 So, embrace a birthday during quarantine as a chance to be sentimental.
 Pull out the albums and simply sit together and reminisce or get creative and make a birthday slideshow.

 A birthday can represent a new beginning or a fresh start to a year.
 And while an open-ended quarantine and extended social distancing measures are daunting—especially to kids—it can be an opportunity to start anew.
 Maybe plant something together and watch it grow over the year.
 Or think of another tradition that you could start—and make it something you’ll want to repeat whether you are in quarantine or not.

-Truth be told, having a birthday during quarantine can make for the perfect day.
-Instead of the pressure of putting on a big party for others, you can focus inward and really honor and celebrate with the ones who matter most.
+And truth be told, having a birthday during quarantine can make for the perfect day.
+Instead of having the pressure of putting on a big party for others, you can focus inward and really honor and celebrate with the ones who matter most.

 A quarantine birthday can be just as fun as a regular birthday, but it can also allow for the opportunity to slow down and live in the moment.

 - 7 Quarantine Birthday Ideas for Virtual Celebrations - April 19, 2020